 A few weeks later, your mom let me know that you had recruited your friends to start a young author’s club, and that she had offered some operational suggestions.

-“She would have none of it.
-‘Mom this is all mine…I got this.”
+“She would have none of it,” your mother told me.
+She repeated what your said to her, ‘Mom this is all mine…I got this.”

-She also said you wondered if I had really meant it when I asked you to send some of your writing.
+Virginia, your mother also said that you wondered if I had really meant it when I asked you to send some of your writing.
 She told you that I did mean it.
-So, you sent a story and a poem:
+And later, you sent me a story and a poem of yours:

 The waves melt into the sand